 Passing in a hid_t identifier that represents any other HDF5 entity is considered an error.

 It is an error to pass an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) to this function.
-Use H5Fis_corked() instead.
+Use the H5F version of the function instead.

 Parameters: